Colocation

 We provide:

-• installation the equipment in a rack and initial network of the configuration by 3HCloud engineers;
+installation of the equipment in a rack and initial network configuration by our engineers;

-• the basic level of remote maintenance of the equipment - components inspection and commutation.
+the basic level of remote equipment maintenance - components inspection and commutation.

-This section includes a list of hosted servers and the brief information about the servers.
+Navigate to “Infrastructure -> Collocation”.
+This section includes a list of hosted servers and brief information about them.

 Clicking on the “More” button will open:

-Here you can also disconnect a previously connected virtual volume using the “Disconnect” button or connect a new virtual volume using the “Connect volume” button (the volume should be already created in the “Infrastructure” / “Volumes” section).
+You can disconnect a previously connected virtual volume using the “Disconnect” button or connect a new virtual volume using the “Connect volume” button (the volume should be already created in the “Infrastructure” / “Volumes” section).

 apt-get install ifenslave